nsridatta/SpringbootAngularTestRepo/README.md

-# Spring Boot Angualr 8 Example Project
+# Spring Boot Angualr 12 Test Project
 This is a spring boot - angular 8 project which constitues CRUD operatiosn

 # Main Page